 I get a lot of emails from people who are, understandably, nutritionally confused.
 How do you decipher the claims of some of these things?
 The biggest question I get is regarding the butter/margarine debate.
 Check this out:

 I’m confused.
 You say I should use butter instead of margarine because margarine isn’t real food.
 I heard you say it was a molecule away from being plastic on your radio show!
-But what about the saturated fat?
-And what about those margarines that don’t have trans fatty acids and have Omega 3 fatty acids in them?
+But what about saturated fat?
+And what about those kinds of margarine that don’t have trans fatty acids and have Omega 3 fatty acids in them?
 They sound like they’re a better choice.

 Confused in Boise